haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 <img alt="payment scrambler device" src="/assets/images/operate-bank-in-china/tools_cards/banking-company-device.jpg" width="50%"/>
 </center>

 I don't use it yet as it's more suitable for mid-to-big company to approve payment to employees.
 Alternative is we can use cheque as a payment, but that means you have to buy cheque papers at the bank.
 I consulted them once, it's pretty hard for small company to buy it.
-Anyway I keep list this device here too as a reference for all things the bank gave to you.
+Anyway I list this device here too as a reference for all things the bank gave to you.

+Apart from that, you better consult Chinese people especially bank staff to help you set up.
+This device comes with a detail Chinese manual, but better to set up it properly, ask for help.

 ## 2. Bank cards